 Nikon uses a slightly longer flange-back distance (the distance from the back of the lens to the imaging sensor) than Canon, and this does allow for Nikon lenses to be mounted on Canon bodies using an adapter.
 However, focus and exposure will all be manual.
 This is relatively popular for using old Nikon film SLR lenses on modern Canon bodies for shooting video, as those lenses can be found for quite cheap and filmmakers often shoot manual focus anyway.
 For most people, however, this just isn’t an option.

-Even within brands, be careful when buying new lenses to ensure compatibility.
+Even within brands, you should be cautious when purchasing new lenses to ensure they do not lack compatibility.
 A full-frame or FX Nikon lens, for example, will fit on a crop sensor or DX camera with a crop.
-A DX lens will mount on a full-frame camera as well — but with this set-up, the image is cropped to that smaller DX size, which eliminates all the benefits of shooting with a more expensive full-frame camera.
+A DX lens will mount on a full-frame camera as well — but with this set-up, the image is cropped to that smaller DX size.
+This eliminates all the benefits of shooting with a more expensive full-frame camera.
 (Canon EF-S lenses for their APS-C cameras will not mount on full-frame bodies, however.)
 Both Nikon and Canon mirrorless lenses will not fit on a DSLR, but DSLR lenses can be adapted to mirrorless cameras of the same brand without any major performance drawbacks.

 Is the DSLR dead?

-Despite all that, DSLR still has its perks, particularly when you get into truly high-end cameras.
+Despite all that, DSLR still has its benefits, particularly when you get into the real high-end cameras.
 We found that the Nikon D780 was more reliable in low light than the Z6, for example.
-While many people can utilize a mirrorless camera and be better off for the same price, a real DSLR still holds the edge in the most demanding photography forms.
+Lots of people use a mirrorless camera and are better off for the same price.
+A real DSLR still holds the edge even in the most demanding photography forms.

-Examples of these areas where DSLR cameras have the edge are sports photography and low light action photography.
-On top of that, DSLR cameras have longer battery life (as long as you use the optical viewfinder), and their larger camera bodies leave more room for features and controls.
-Of course, DSLRs usually have better selections for lenses, too, and not just because they’ve been around longer.
+Some places where DSLR cameras have the upper hand are sports photography and low light action photography.
+In addition to that, DSLR cameras have an extended battery life (as long as you use the optical viewfinder).
+Their larger camera bodies allow more room for features and controls.
+It’s worth noting that DSLRs usually have better selections for lenses, too, and there are more reasons for this other than the fact that they have been around longer.

-Can’t find what you’re looking for?
-Check out our collection of the best Black Friday camera deals we found.
+If you’re ready to add a camera to your collection, check out our collection of the best Cyber Monday camera deals we found.